 In order to do this, you should keep yourself informed.
 Stay on track of the latest trends and newest technologies.
-Know what people are talking about now.
+Keep tabs on what people are talking about now.
 If you’re writing outdated content, why would people read it?

-If you talk about the latest news, you have a big chance of getting backlinks.
-Especially if you’re one of the first to write about it.
+If you talk about the latest news, you have a better chance of getting backlinks.
+This is especially true if you’re one of the first to write about it.

 If people find out about something from your website, they’ll share your blog post.
 This happens because people tend to make their first source their main one.

 Press release links are counted by search engines.
 Additionally, these links can create high-authority backlinks from sites that link to your press release.
 These are a great way of sharing details about your company and engaging with your audience.

 Keeping your customers posted about what your company is doing is beneficial to your business.
 People are informed about you and your content can generate backlinks.
 But, if all this sounds intimidating, you can get help obtaining press coverage.

 You should keep in mind that press releases used to be an overused and spammed technique for link building.
 So, to do it right, you should keep some things in mind.

 Try to use strong backlinks that direct people to relevant content.
 This will give your press release more authority and credibility.
 You can also go to industry influencers or bloggers to distribute your press releases.
 You can do the same with related news sites.
 Lastly, you should make the press release available on your website too—this will make people link to your “newsroom” page.

 There is a system called the skyscraper technique that can help you turn content into great backlinks.
 It’s pretty simple.
 You need to do some research—on popular trends or topics in your website’s domain.
 Afterward, try to find a new way of covering what you find in a slightly different way.

 Once you have your content, reach out to other websites that talk about the same thing.
 You’ll have a high chance of gaining the links you want.
 This is because you’ve written about topics that are in high demand.